pcawte/AgDev/README.md

 | double     | 4 bytes | sp + [3,6]     |
 | pointer    | 3 bytes | sp + [3,5]     |

+Note that eZ80 is little endian - i.e. the least significant byte is stored first.

 ### Returns

 This table lists which registers are used for return values from a function.
 The type’s sign does not affect the registers used, but may affect the value returned.
-The LSB is located in the register on the far right of the expression, e.g. `E:HL` indicates register `L` stores the LSB.
+The LSB is located in the register on the far right of the expression, e.g. `E:UHL` indicates register `L` stores the LSB.

 | C/C++ Type | Return Register |
 | ---------- | --------------- |